open-feature/java-sdk-contrib/tools/tck/README.md

 </profile>
 ```

-Clearing the exclusion and narrowing the includes **in the same profile** is what makes it a
+Dropping the directory from the exclusion and narrowing the includes to it **in the same profile**
-conformance step rather than a wider one.
-Clearing alone re-enables every Docker-dependent suite the
+is what makes this a conformance step rather than a wider one.
+Dropping alone runs the module's unit
-module has; narrowing alone leaves the exclusion in force and runs nothing.
+tests alongside the suites; narrowing alone leaves the exclusion in force and runs nothing.
+A module
+with a second excluded package keeps that half of the property — `providers/flagd`'s `tck` profile
+sets `**/e2e/*.java`, the exact mirror of what its `e2e` profile sets — so the two steps stay
+disjoint whichever one is activated.

 ```bash
 # once, if this module is not in your local repository yet